-Can centripetal acceleration change the speed of circular motion?
+2. Can centripetal acceleration change the speed of circular motion?
 Explain.

-- 3. If you wish to reduce the stress (which is related to centripetal force) on high-speed tires, would you use large- or small-diameter tires?
-Explain. - 4.
-Define centripetal force.
-Can any type of force (for example, tension, gravitational force, friction, and so on) be a centripetal force?
-Can any combination of forces be a centripetal force?
+3. If you wish to reduce the stress (which is related to centripetal force) on high-speed tires, would you use large- or small-diameter tires?
+Explain.

-larger mass M in near-isolation.
-Kepler's laws of planetary motion are then as follows: Kepler's first law
+orbiting a larger mass ${\cal M}$ in near-isolation.
+Kepler's laws of planetary motion are then as follows:

+Kepler's first law